HadassaO/HadassaO/README.md

-# Hi there, I'm Hadassa Oustatcher! 👋
+# Hi there, I'm Hadassa 👋

 ## 💻 About Me